 Statement of Adjustments

-The Seller of the house or property.
+The Seller of the property.

 Prior to a Contract of Sale being signed by a purchaser, the seller must provide the buyer with a Vendor’s Statement (also known as a Section 32 Statement).
 This document provides the buyer with certain information about the property such as: the zoning, services and rates.
 Please note a contract signed without first providing a Vendor’s Statement is voidable by the buyer.